john970473/facebook_crawler_autologin/README.md

-# facebook_login
+# facebook_crawler_autologin

-## How to auto login facebook and get a screenshot using python3 and selenium
+## How to autologin facebook and get a screenshot using python3 and selenium

-First, you should download [firefox driver](https://github.com/mozilla/geckodriver/releases).<br/>
+1. You should download [firefox driver](https://github.com/mozilla/geckodriver/releases).<br/>
-Second, open the fb.py and input your facebook account and password, then change the 'executable_path' with your directory.<br/>
+2. Open the fb.py and input your facebook account and password, then change the 'executable_path' with your directory.<br/>
-Finally, use python3 run it, and you can login and get a screenshot.<br/>
+3. Use python3 run it, and you can login and get a screenshot.<br/>